sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-02/chapter-01/README.md

 ## Workflow

 The whole workflow is the same as the original ZoKrates, except that the verification step is done on Bitcoin.
-Generally speaking, it contains following steps:
+Generally speaking, it contains the following steps:

 <img src="https://github.com/sCrypt-Inc/image-hosting/blob/master/learn-scrypt-courses/course-02/03.png?raw=true" width="600">

 ### 1. Design a circuit

 Implement the circuit in the Zokrates language.
-For example, this simple circuit/program named factor.zok proves one knows the factorization of an integer n into two integers, without revealing the integers.
-The circuit has two private inputs named p and q and one public input named n.
+For example, this simple circuit/program named `factor.zok` proves one knows the factorization of an integer `n` into two integers, without revealing the integers.
+The circuit has two private inputs named `p` and `q` and one public input named `n`.
 You can refer to https://zokrates.github.io/ for more information on how to use Zokrates.

 ```python
 // p and q are factorization of n